kangli914/pycharm/README.md

 	- string[start:end]: Get all characters from index start to end-1 (Note - exclude 'end')
 	- string[:end]: Get all characters from the beginning of the string to end-1
 	- string[start:]: Get all characters from index start to the end of the string
-	- string[start:end:step]: Get all characters from start to end-1 discounting every step character
+	- string[start : end : step]: Get all characters from start to end-1 discounting every step character

+   NOTE - substring wont change original string
    refer: https://guide.freecodecamp.org/python/is-there-a-way-to-substring-a-string-in-python/

 2. 	assert: [return Boolean]